vjanssens/woocommerce-dropbox/readme.txt

 2. Activate the WooCommerce Dropbox plugin through the 'Plugins' menu in WordPress
 3. Go to [the Dropbox Developers app console](https://www.dropbox.com/developers/apps)
 4. Press the blue button `Create app`
-5. Choose `Drop-ins app`
+5. Choose 'Dropbox API' for Step 1
+6. Choose 'Full Dropbox' for Step 2
-6. Set a unique app-name (eg. `[storename]-woocommerce`)
+7. Set a unique app-name (eg. `[storename]-woocommerce`) for Step 3
-7. Copy your app key
+8. While on the Settings tab, copy your app key (somewhere in the middle of the page)
-8. While on the settings tab add your domain to `Drop-ins domains`
+9. While on the Settings tab, add your domain to the field 'Choose/Saver domains'
-9. Go back to your WordPress site
+10. Go back to your WordPress site
-10. Go to `WooCommerce` -> `Settings`
+11. Go to `WooCommerce` -> `Settings`
-11. Open the tab `Integration` -> `Dropbox Integration`
+12. Open the tab `Integration` -> `Dropbox Integration`
-12. Paste your API-key and save changes.
+13. Paste your API-key and save changes.

 Dropbox for WooCommerce is now installed and configured.

 > Still having trouble with the installation?
 Plugin not working as you would expect?
-> Please open a support ticket in [the support forums](https://wordpress.org/support/plugin/woocommerce-dropbox)
+> Please open a support ticket in [the support forums](https://wordpress.org/support/plugin/woocommerce-dropbox).

 == Frequently Asked Questions ==